Indoor Golf Business Plan, Study, Location Tool and Start up Model

 • Belt clip and magnetic cart attachment

-• Slope that toggles on and off to be tournament legal
+• A slope that toggles on and off to be tournament-legal

 • Target lock vibration